GDevRP/Blaster/README.md

 # Blaster - Project
 Learning Unreal Engine 5, and C++
-To gain proficiency in game development from start to finish, and create a solid foundation
+To gain proficiency in game development from start to finish and create a solid foundation
 # Game Goals
-- Competitive Multiplayer Team deathmatch game mode, (Possibly implement more game modes)
+- Competitive Multiplayer Team deathmatch game mode (Possibly implement more game modes)
 - Provide an online session for many players to join
 - Multiple weapons, Hitscan, Projectile, Scatter, Splash Damage
 - **Serverside Rewind**